 Built in 1779, this is one of Japan's best-preserved teahouses.
-For ¥400 you can contemplate the mysteries of Matsue Castle, and for ¥400 more, you get tea and locally made sweets.
+The teahouse offers views of Matsue Castle and for a small fee you can have tea and locally made sweets.
 To get here, leave Shiroyama Koen, the castle park, at its East Exit and follow the moat going north; at the top of the park a road leads to the right, northwest of the castle.
 The teahouse is a short climb up this road.
 Before you enter, turn around for one of the best views of Matsue's hilltop castle.

 278 Kitahori-cho, Matsue, Shimane-ken, 690-0888, Japan